Entanglement structure for finite system under dual-unitary dynamics: Setup

 The Hilbert-Schmidt norm provides a bound for the magnitude of $|\lambda_1|$.
 Moreover the numerical value of $\overline{||\tilde{M}_+^k ||}_{HS}$ is approximated as \cite{Aravinda_Sir_PRR}:

 Using equation Eq. \ref{Gelfand_eq}, we can define an approximate bound for $\mathbb{E}_{u_i,v_i} |\lambda_1|$, with the help of a fudge factor $f$ to represent this relation.

-The fudge factor clearly differentiates $e_P(U)$ from the average mixing rate $\mathbb{E}_{u_i,v_i}(\mu_1) = -\ln\Big( \mathbb{E}_{u_i,v_i} |\lambda_1| \Big) $ while establishing the approximate relation between the two.
-This fudge factor can be found by numerically fitting the values of $\mathbb{E}_{u_i,v_i}$ with $\sqrt{1 - e_P(U)}$.
+The fudge factor clearly differentiates $e_P(\hat{U})$ from the average mixing rate $\mathbb{E}_{u_i,v_i}(\mu_1) = -\ln\Big( \mathbb{E}_{u_i,v_i} |\lambda_1| \Big) $ while establishing the approximate relation between the two.
+This fudge factor can be found by numerically fitting the values of $\mathbb{E}_{u_i,v_i}$ with $\sqrt{1 - e_P(\hat{U})}$.
 For the case of qubits, defined via the Cartan form of dual unitaries there is a uniform fudge factor throughout the entire range of entangling powers.
-However, for the qutrit case where the operators are obtained via the $\mathcal{M}_R$ algorithm, different fudge factors are required for the higher and lower sections of $e_P(U)$ to minimize deviations (see \ref{fig_fudge_factor_and_dispersion} $(a)$).
-This highlights that while $|\lambda_1|$ certainly depends on $e_P(U)$, it is not a quantity that can be derived from it.
-Another feature that characterizes the relationship between mixing rate and entangling power is the relative dispersion of $|\lambda_1|$ across different values of $e_P(U)$.
-We observe that lower entangling power $e_P(U)$ produces eigenvalues $|\lambda_1|$ with higher magnitudes and smaller variability, while higher $e_P(U)$ leads to lower magnitudes with greater spread.
+However, for the qutrit case where the operators are obtained via the $\mathcal{M}_R$ algorithm, different fudge factors are required for the higher and lower sections of $e_P(\hat{U})$ to minimize deviations (see \ref{fig_fudge_factor_and_dispersion} $(a)$).
+This highlights that while $|\lambda_1|$ certainly depends on $e_P(\hat{U})$, it is not a quantity that can be derived from it.
+Another feature that characterizes the relationship between mixing rate and entangling power is the relative dispersion of $|\lambda_1|$ across different values of $e_P(\hat{U})$.
+We observe that lower entangling power $e_P(\hat{U})$ produces eigenvalues $|\lambda_1|$ with higher magnitudes and smaller variability, while higher $e_P(\hat{U})$ leads to lower magnitudes with greater spread.
 To quantify this behavior, we define the relative dispersion measure:

-This ratio increases as we move toward higher entangling power $e_P(U)$, primarily due to the decreasing mean value $\overline{|\lambda_1|}$ in the denominator.
+This ratio increases as we move toward higher entangling power $e_P(\hat{U})$, primarily due to the decreasing mean value $\overline{|\lambda_1|}$ in the denominator.
 Since mixing rate is directly dependent on the value $|\lambda_1|$ we use the latter to describe the ergodic nature of the evolution.
+In the present case, the channels $\mathcal{M}_{\pm}$ come up following the structure of the brickwall circuit and simplifications brought on by dual-unitary properties of gates, which then define the ergodic nature of the circuit \cite{Aravinda_Sir_Channel, reference38}.
+Moreover, a general description can also be had for a channel denoting the evolution of a local operator under a bipartite unitary.
+By defining classical reduced channels from the Koopman operator, it can be shown that a quantum–classical correspondence emerges for the spectra of bipartite-unitary channels, where ergodicity governs the annular spectral bulk and mixing behavior \cite{correspondence}.
+The approach also yields classical analogues of dual-unitary circuits, with the associated dual-Koopman dynamics exhibit light-cone-restricted correlations and mixing behaviour governed by a similar contractive map which exists for circuits \cite{Arul_Sir_PRL}.